yu-ming-chen/tp/docs/UserGuide.md

 Format: `close`
 - This command is only available when a budget book is open.

+### Adding an expenditure: `add`
+Adds an expenditure to the budget that is open.

+Format: `add NAME PRICE`
+- This command is only available when a budget is open.
+- Adds an expenditure with the given NAME and PRICE to the budget that is open.
+- The price must be a positive integer or double with a maximum of  2 decimal places e.g. 8, 2.55, 3.4, ...

+Example:
+- add school fees 5000
+- add lunch at food court 4

 ### Listing all budget books or expenditures: `list`

 Shows a list of budget books or expenditures in NUSave.